EraAdem/appointment-scheduler-client/README.md

 ## Setup Steps

-1. Fork and Clonethis repository.
+1. Fork and Clone this repository.
 1. Run `install command` to install all dependencies
 1. Use `start command` to spin up the server.